Italy

 (a) Probably claimed in combat between 9o and 151o Gruppi and 33 and 274 Squadrons.
 9o Gruppo claimed eight shot down, three probables and several damaged while losing two CR.42s and four force-landed.
 The 151o Gruppo claimed one Hurricane without losses.
 33 and 274 Squadrons claimed seven or eight CR.42s and three probables while one Hurricane (33 Squadron) had to force-land and a second (274 Squadron) was damaged.

 (b) Not verified with the Squadriglia diaries.
-Claimed in combat with Gladiators from 3 RAAF Squadron, which claimed one SM 79 and one probable and two CR.42s for the loss of four Gladiators destroyed and one force-landed.
-The 9o Gruppo claimed six Gladiators and three probables for four Fiats damaged (one of them was lost).
-The SM 79s from the 60a Squadriglia claimed two Gladiators without losses (the CO was however killed).
+Claimed in combat with Gladiators from 3 RAAF Squadron, which claimed 1 S.79 and 1 probable and 2 CR.42s while losing 4 Gladiators and 1 force-landed.
+The 9o Gruppo claimed 6 Gladiators and 3 probables while getting 4 CR.42s damaged (1 lost).
+The S.79s from the 60a Squadriglia claimed 2 Gladiators without losses (the CO was however killed).

 (c) 274 Squadron claimed 3 destroyed, 1 probable and 2 damaged for the loss of four Hurricanes (1 pilot MIA).
 Axis fighters claimed 11 destroyed, 5 probables and 1 damaged in this combat while getting 2 MC.202s damaged.